 I stretched, slept, and ate okay but I was still missing something and I knew it wasn't running more miles.
 As a trained chemical engineer, I knew the fundamentals of chemistry and chemical processes but I had a lot to learn about micronutrients including vitamins, minerals, oils, and trace supplements and how they function in our body.

 Vitamins are literally named after “vital-amines”, a crucial compound containing nitrogen.

-My first realization was that the vitamin aisle not to mention full on vitamin retailers are overwhelming.
-I tried many standard multivitamins and saw marginal results.
-So I decided to target based on what I knew I needed.
+My first realization was that the vitamin aisle is overwhelming.
+I tried many standard multivitamins and experienced marginal results.
+So, I decided to selectively target based on what I needed.
 First, I experimented with probiotics, fish oil, and Vitamin C. Next, I added Vitamin Bs after learning their importance to cellular respiration (the series of chemical reaction used to produce ATP - the energy currency of runners).
-Within months, I noticed improved gut health, reduced ankle inflammation, and I was not getting sick nearly as much.
-My daily energy also stabilized and my mood swings lessened.
-Now, I had a great regimen, but I was now taking at least 10 pills a day.
-I had my "pharmacy" in the cabinet and sometimes even bulging my running bag.
+Within months, I noticed improved gut health, reduced ankle inflammation, and I was not getting as sick.
+My daily energy stabilized and mood swings lessened.
+Now, I had a great regimen, but I was taking 10 pills a day.
+I had my "pharmacy" in the cabinet and bulging my running bag.

 That is the story of how I set off to design and engineer the ideal multivitamin -- specifically for runners.
-Once I crafted the target chemical composition, I found a USA-based manufacturing partner to bring the engineering to life.
+Once I identified the target chemical composition, I found a USA-based manufacturing partner to bring the vision to life.